 1. Remember That Dogs Are Not Humans

 The first step in introducing yourself to a dog is changing your mindset.
 Switch over from “dogs are like humans” to “dogs are animals that work on instinct.”
-While social etiquette has trained us to expect
+While social etiquette has trained us to expect niceties (like smiles and handshakes) in return for niceties, it is foolish to expect the same from dogs.
+And simply because their social systems work differently from humans.

 That said, the fact that over-friendly strangers can overwhelm us or make us CIA-levels of suspicious is something that holds true for dogs as well.
 Imagine an unknown person walking right up to you and encroaching your personal space to the extent that they squish you with bear hugs.
 Not really the right signals for a first meeting?
 That’s exactly how dogs feel too.